e-younan/CxxReactNativeIMDGuide/README.md

 # react-native-image-metadata

 A library for extracting PNG metadata in React Native, using C++ Turbo Native Modules.
-This repository is the outcome of my Medium Post, "Building a React Native C++ Turbo Native Module"
+This repository is the outcome of my Medium Post, [Building a React Native C++ Turbo Native Module](https://codeherence.medium.com/building-a-react-native-c-turbo-native-module-part-1-908afd03c0f8).

 ## Installation